transpocamp/transportationcamp.org/_posts/2013-12-12-mobility-lab-video.md

 categories:
 - Latest News
 ---
-If you've never been to TransportationCamp before and don't know what to expect, [check out this great video](http://mobilitylab.org/2013/12/05/this-video-tells-you-why-you-should-attend-transportationcamp/) Mobility Lab made.
+If you've never been to TransportationCamp before and don't know what to expect, [check out this nice video](http://mobilitylab.org/2013/12/05/this-video-tells-you-why-you-should-attend-transportationcamp/) Mobility Lab made.
 It explains how it works, why you should come, and has great footage from last year's event.